XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-tokens.md

 ## NFTs on the XRP Ledger

-On the XRP Ledger, a non-fungible token is represented as an [NFToken][] object.
-An `NFToken` is a unique, indivisible unit that is not used for payments.
+On the XRP Ledger, a non-fungible token is represented as a [NFToken][] object.
+A `NFToken` is a unique, indivisible unit that is not used for payments.
 Users can mint (create), hold, buy, sell, and burn (destroy) such tokens.

 The ledger stores up to 32 `NFToken` objects owned by the same account in a single [NFTokenPage object][] to save space.
 As a result, the owner's [reserve requirement](reserves.html) for `NFToken` objects only increases when the ledger needs to make a new page to store additional tokens.